ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 prevent memory exhaustion.
 The proxy MUST abort the request stream if this limit is reached.

+# Operational Considerations

+When moving traffic between uncompressed and compressed contexts, the effective MTU will change.
+The proxy MAY wish to maintain consistent MTU by requesting compression assignments for uncompressed traffic to the client.

 # IANA Considerations

 ## HTTP Fields {#iana-fields}